 Written, directed, and edited by John Erick Dowdle (‘Full Moon Rising’), ‘The Poughkeepsie Tapes’ tells the story of a serial killer who prowls the streets of the eponymous city in the US state of New York.
 His victims are mostly young women, although he has killed some of their male companions.
 The film is predominantly comprised of the over 800 tapes that have been found in his home.
 It also has interviews with people who are supposed to be law enforcement officers and members of the families of the victims.

 The film is produced by Drew Dowdle, who is John’s brother.
-The Dowdle brothers ensured that the film will look as authentic as possible by hiring little-known actors and using cheap cameras to film the found-footage scenes.
+The Dowdle brothers ensured that the film would look as authentic as possible by hiring little-known actors and using cheap cameras to film the found-footage scenes.
 The aura of mystery about the film has been only intensified by the problems that the brothers experienced while trying to release the movie.
 In May 2007, it had its premiere at the Tribeca Film Festival.
 Although Metro-Goldwyn-Mayer (MGM) was supposed to release it on February 8, 2008, they never did, even after promotional advertising.
 ‘The Poughkeepsie Tapes’ became available for viewing on DirecTV in July 2014, but it was removed within a month.

 Read More: The Poughkeepsie Tapes Ending, Explained